Dulce-van-Vliet/dulce-van-vliet.github.io/content/_index.md

 ## hello!

-I am a historian interested in the cultural dimensions of media, science, and technology, from anaglygh stereoscopy and magic lanterns to the history of the large sociotechnical systems that shape our lives today.
+I am a historian interested in the cultural dimensions of media, science, and technology--from anaglyph stereoscopic 3D and magic lanterns to the history of the large sociotechnical systems that shape our lives today.
 I currently work as a postdoc researcher in the Technology, Innovation & Society group at Eindhoven University of Technology.

 [[LinkedIn]](https://www.linkedin.com/in/dulcegoncalves/) | [[GoogleScholar]](https://scholar.google.com/citations?user=sJUJJUYAAAAJ&hl=en) | [[orcID]](https://orcid.org/0000-0002-5467-7610) | [[email]](mailto:d.m.van.vliet@tue.nl)